AODocs-Dev/api-documentation/src/Guides/20-Authentication/00-Overview.md

 If you need Google Drive API access, you have to use OAuth 2.0.

-Finally, if you need a robust and secure access to AODocs API without being able to access Drive APIs, you have the option of JWT.
+Finally, if you need robust and secure access to AODocs API without being able to access Drive APIs, you have the option of JWT.

 See [additional authentication use cases](https://drive.google.com/a/altirnao.com/open?id=1VN1XZqFUCHNNG7Ya278gFxx4jaIp-6LKAs17JEoedhY).